cloudspannerecosystem/autoscaler/scaler/README.md

 You can define you own scaling method by creating a new file in the `scaling-methods` directory.
 Your file must export a `calculateSize` function that receives an object and returns an integer.
-The input object contains the message payload received from the Poller function.
+The input object contains the message payload received from the Poller component.
 See [more information](#parameters) about the message payload.

 ```js